timlee0119/Dialog-Modeling/README.md

 ```
 ./train.sh <epoch> <batch size> <learning rate>
 ```
 The fine-tuned BERT models would be saved in **./model** folder.
 Suggested parameters: epoch = 2, batch size = 4, learning rate = 1e-5
 ### Testing
 ```
 ./test.sh [output file path]
 ```
 The output .csv file would be dumped in the specified path.
-This will download and use the best model we trained on Dropbox automatically.
+The above command will download and use the best model we trained automatically.
 If you want to specify a model path, please run
 ```
 ./test.sh [output file path] [model path]
 ```